- Chart

 Leadership and Structure

 Embraer S.A. is led by a Board of Directors and an Executive Board.
-Key leadership positions include the Chief Executive Officer (CEO), Chief Financial Officer (CFO), and heads of various business units such as Commercial Aviation, Executive Aviation, Defense & Security, and Services & Support.
-The company operates globally with manufacturing facilities and offices in several countries.
+Key leadership positions include the Chairman of the Board, the President & CEO, and various Vice Presidents overseeing different business units (e.g., Commercial Aviation, Executive Aviation, Defense & Security, Engineering & Technology, Services & Support).
+The company operates with a matrix organizational structure, fostering collaboration across different functions and business areas.

 Top Products and Market Share